 Until the mid-nineteenth century, the majority of dyes used were produced naturally.
 Mauveine, a synthetic mauve pigment obtained from aniline, was produced in 1856 – and since then synthetic dyes have dominated the industry.
 Synthetic dyes are more affordable, can be made in a wider variety of colors, and are very easy to produce.
 Unfortunately, the shift to synthetic dyes has been extremely detrimental to the health of our planet.
 The negative effects of synthetic dyes on our planet include air, water, and soil pollution.

 Facts on Textile Dyeing:

-- 17% to 20% of all industrial water pollution is caused by fabric dyes and treatments.
+- 20% of all industrial water pollution is caused by fabric dyes and treatments.

 - It is estimated that 10,000 different dyes are used industrially.